a5221985/tutorials/Algorithms/mathematics_for_computer_science_MIT_lectures.md

 		1. Combine the three arguments and prove this

 ## Lec 5 ##
+1. Encryption:
+	1. Cryptology - art of hiding information
+	2. Beforehand: "keys" are exchanged
+	3. Encryption: m' = E_keys(m)
+	4. Decryption: m = D_keys(m') (Only works if keys exist)
+2. Man in the middle - If I don't have keys, I cannot find m' from m or m from m'
+3. Turing's code V1:

+		m = 22 09 03 20 15 18 25 13

+	1. Change to a prime number P(m)
+	2. Beforehand: Exchange secret prime - k
+	3. Enc: m' = m.k

 ## Lec 6 ##
 ## Lec 7 ##